Ibrahim of Johor: Wealth

 During his reign, the Sultan was considered to be "fabulously wealthy."
 He also had a reputation as a wild international playboy.
-His exploits ranged from changing the colour of his racing horse to present it as an unknown – with better odds of course – to less savoury behaviour in the red-light area of Vienna.
-To be fair, he spread his wealth around, giving a magnificent pair of Malayan tigers to Edinburgh Zoo on the one hand and, on the other, sending a huge cash present to King George V on his Jubilee.
+His exploits included changing the colour of his racing horse to present it as an unknown with better odds and going to the red-light area of Vienna.
+He gave a pair of Malayan tigers to the Edinburgh Zoo and sent a huge cash present to King George V on his Jubilee.

 The Sultan was an Anglophile and spent much of his life away from Johor, preferring the more liberal delights of Europe.
 He sent his sons, by his Malay wives, to be educated in Britain.

 The Sultan was reported to have given Sultanah Helen Ibrahim a spectacular jewel collection, reputedly giving her an emerald on her birthday and a diamond on their wedding anniversary, even after the divorce.
-It is little wonder that her jewellery collection was held to be the finest in the world.

 Family

 Sultan Ibrahim was the only son of Che Wan Abu Bakar, Temenggung of Johor by Che Puan Besar Zubaidah (née Cecilia Catharina Lange, 1848–1936).
 Zubaidah was the daughter of Mads Johansen Lange; a Balinese-based Danish businessman and his Chinese wife, Nonna Sang Nio (born Ong Sang Nio).
 Nonna, who was born in Southern China, lived in East Java for a time prior to her marriage to Lange.
 He had one sister, Mariam (born 1871).